 - Approves \$1.8 billion one-time California Emergency Relief Fund and \$100 million General Fund reimbursement authority in 2022-23 to continue the state's efforts to protect public health and safety against the spread of COVID-19 and to implement the state's SMARTER Plan approach to COVID-19 going forward.
-Funding provided will support: vaccinations (including boosters), testing, enhanced surveillance, test to treat therapeutics, medical surge staffing, operations support, and border operations. - Approves the Governor's proposed \$300 million ongoing investment in state and local health departments to address vital public health priorities and adopts trailer bill to codify the ongoing expenditures associated with this funding. - Approves 130 positions and \$235.2 million General Fund in 2022-23, 140 positions and \$156.1 million General Fund in 2023-24, and 140 positions and \$61.8 million General Fund in 2024-25 and ongoing.
-These resources are requested to make sure program services are delivered without interruption, as well as maintain and operate the technology platforms and applications necessary to support both the COVID-19 response in 2022-23, and maintain and operate those platforms and operations for other potential disease outbreaks in the future. - Approves 33 positions, \$20.1 million General Fund in 2022-23, and \$18.1 million General Fund ongoing to implement and support the framework for modernization of public health information technology infrastructure and systems, training and upskilling, and expanded workforce pipeline for the Information Technology, Data Science, and Informatics Framework for a 21st Century Health System.
+Funding provided will support: vaccinations (including boosters), testing, enhanced surveillance, test to treat therapeutics, medical surge staffing, operations support, and border operations. - Approves the Governor's proposed \$300 million ongoing investment in state and local health departments to address vital public health priorities and adopts trailer bill to codify the ongoing expenditures associated with this funding. - Approves 130 positions and \$235.2 million General Fund in 2022-23, 140 positions and \$156.1 million General Fund in 2023-24, and 140 positions and \$61.8 million General Fund in 2024-25 and ongoing to maintain and operate the technology platforms and applications necessary to support both the COVID-19 response in 2022-23, and maintain and operate those platforms and operations for other potential disease outbreaks in the future. - Approves 33 positions, \$20.1 million General Fund in 2022-23, and \$18.1 million General Fund ongoing to implement and support the framework for modernization of public health information technology infrastructure and systems, training and upskilling, and expanded workforce pipeline for the Information Technology, Data Science, and Informatics Framework for a 21st Century Health System. - Rejects proposed trailer bill to require that nonprofit hospitals allocate 25 percent of community benefits to community-based organizations to address social determinants of health. - Provides \$38 million over three years to prevent and treat sexually transmitted infections, including for syphilis, congenital syphilis, and hepatitis B.

-- Provides \$75 million annually to support the Health Equity and Racial Justice Fund, which will support community-based organizations to reduce health disparities and address the public health impacts of systemic racism. - Rejects proposed trailer bill to require that nonprofit hospitals allocate 25 percent of community benefits to community-based organizations to address social determinants of health. - Provides \$57 million over three years to prevent and treat sexually transmitted infections, including for syphilis, congenital syphilis, and hepatitis B. - Includes \$15 million General Fund one-time to support and expand Accountable Communities for Health, through HCAI, which support community-driven strategies to address social determinants of health. - Approves \$25 million (\$1.25 million in State Operations and \$23.75 million in Local Assistance) in one-time General Fund expenditure authority in 2022-23 at CDPH to establish a Climate Change and Health Resilience Planning Grant Program that funds local health departments, community-based organizations, and tribes to develop regional Climate and Health Resilience Plans. - Approves 30 positions and \$10 million General Fund in 2022-23 and ongoing at CDPH to initiate Climate Change and Health Surveillance to provide near real-time notification for public health departments, first responders, and the community for emerging or intensified climate-sensitive diseases. - Approves \$1 million General Fund one-time for Baby2Baby to distribute new infant car seats to new, low-income parents. - Approves \$5 million one-time General Fund in 2022-23 to support grants for Local Health Jurisdictions (LHJs) and experienced community-based organizations (CBOs) to demonstrate improved capacity, training and culturally responsive care for LGBTQ+ foster youth, emphasizing vulnerable and marginalized youth populations. - Approves \$5 million one-time General Fund to support efforts for the Networking California Sickle Cell Care initiative. - Approves 7.25 permanent positions and \$12.5 million from the General Fund (\$11.3 million in Local Assistance and \$1.2 million in State Operations) in 2022-23 and ongoing to expand the Black Infant Health (BIH) program.

-Approves 19.75 positions and \$37.5 million General Fund (\$33.7 million in Local Assistance and \$3.8 million in State Operations) in 2022-23 and ongoing to expand the California Home Visiting Program.
+- Includes \$15 million General Fund one-time to support and expand Accountable Communities for Health, through CDPH, which support community-driven strategies to address social determinants of health. - Approves \$25 million (\$1.25 million in State Operations and \$23.75 million in Local Assistance) in one-time General Fund expenditure authority in 2022-23 at CDPH to establish a Climate Change and Health Resilience Planning Grant Program that funds local health departments, community-based organizations, and tribes to develop regional Climate and Health Resilience Plans. - Approves 30 positions and \$10 million General Fund in 2022-23 and ongoing at CDPH to initiate Climate Change and Health Surveillance to provide near real-time notification for public health departments, first responders, and the community for emerging or intensified climate-sensitive diseases. - Approves \$1 million General Fund one-time for Baby2Baby to distribute new infant car seats to new, low-income parents. - Approves \$1 million General Fund one-time to establish an interagency, multi-department Hospice Fraud Prevention Taskforce at CDPH to investigate and respond to fraud in the hospice services industry. - Approves \$5 million one-time General Fund in 2022-23 to support grants for Local Health Jurisdictions (LHJs) and experienced community-based organizations (CBOs) to demonstrate improved capacity, training and culturally responsive care for LGBTQ+ foster youth, emphasizing vulnerable and marginalized youth populations. - Approves \$5 million one-time General Fund to support efforts for the Networking California Sickle Cell Care initiative. - Approves 7.25 permanent positions and \$12.5 million from the General Fund (\$11.3 million in Local Assistance and \$1.2 million in State Operations) in 2022-23 and ongoing to expand the Black Infant Health (BIH) program. - Approves 19.75 positions and \$37.5 million General Fund (\$33.7 million in Local Assistance and \$3.8 million in State Operations) in 2022-23 and ongoing to expand the California Home Visiting Program.